Table of Contents

 Then we add a 618 x 618 square on the right side of the canvas, leaving behind a 382 x 618 rectangle on the left side – another golden rectangle, etc!
 As you could get, a “Golden Rectangle” is a rectangle whose length is 1.6180 times its width.

 The golden rectangle is the most used shape to visualize the golden ratio, but you can also use circles and triangles in a very similar way.

 Source of the picture: Company folders

-For instance, as you can see on the picture you can create an approximate golden spiral shape out of circles and those circles fit perfectly inside a system of golden rectangles.
+For instance, as you can see in the picture you can create an approximate golden spiral shape out of circles and those circles fit perfectly inside a system of golden rectangles.
 It is again aesthetically appealing look and tends to achieve visual harmony.

-If you want to use golden ratio, it is important to implement it in your typographical graphic design elements as well.
+If you want to use the golden ratio, it is important to implement it in your typographical graphic design elements as well.
 For example, let’s say that you’re using 10pt font for the body text.
 Using the golden ratio, you can determine the best size for the headings by multiplying the body text number by 1.618.
-So, in our case it will be 10*1.618 = 16.18, which you can round down to 16pt font.
-The combination of 10 and 16 looks really nice and at the same time it is good for UX design as you can clearly see the headline, sometimes math does some work for you!
+So, in our case, it will be 10*1.618 = 16.18, which you can round down to 16pt font.
+The combination of 10 and 16 looks really nice and at the same time it is good for UX design as you can clearly see from the headline, sometimes math does some work for you!